ironhack-labs/lab-javascript-functions-and-arrays/README.md

 You will be working in the `src/clue.js` file, which is already loaded in the `index.html` file.

-To run the JavaScript code open the `index.html` file using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension.
+To run the JavaScript code, open the `index.html` file using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension.

-To see output of your JavaScript code open the [Console in the Developer Tools](https://developer.chrome.com/docs/devtools/open/#console).
+To see the output of your JavaScript code, open the [Console in the Developer Tools](https://developer.chrome.com/docs/devtools/open/#console).

+### Note about tests

+This LAB is equipped with unit tests to provide automated feedback on your lab progress.

+**After completing the basic iterations**, go to the **"Test Your Code"** section at the bottom.
+There you'll be asked to install the testing dependencies and run the tests to check how many tests your code is passing.
+Once you run the tests, correct your code to pass the failing tests.

 <br>